-Surveillance of the SPAW Area 1 is necessary to enforce legislation and park regulations to prevent and stop illegal activities.
-Therefore, we will be conduct surveillance of the protected area (Appendix XX: Surveillance schedule).
-The park manager and rangers will not have special police powers.
-Instead they will be the eyes and ears of the authorized governmental agencies by documenting and communicating of possible infractions or breeches of the laws.
+Surveillance of SPAW Area 1 is essential for enforcing legislation and park regulations to prevent and stop illegal activities.
+Accordingly, we will conduct surveillance of the protected area, as detailed in Appendix XX: Surveillance and Maintenance Schedule.
+Park managers and rangers act as the eyes and ears of authorized governmental agencies by documenting and reporting potential infractions or breaches of the law.
+We will collaborate with the governments to grant park SPAW AREA 1 Page | 8 managers and rangers the status of extraordinary police officers, enabling them to assist the authorized governmental agencies more effectively.

-Development and testing of prototype buoy
+Development and placement of buoys

-With our existing knowledge and experience of the Curaçao seabed, the head of the Marine Parks department have made adjustments to the design of the mooring buoys for the marine park.
+The marine park department is responsible for the placement and maintenance of the mooring buoys in the Curaçao Marine Park.
 The mooring buoys have been designed in such a way that they cannot become dislodged and won't be a load on the environment and for navigation.
-The prototype has been tested in the rough waves of the marine park.
-Here we will continue to observe the behaviour of the buoy, the buoyancy of the buoy with the adjustments, the way the buoy reacts with the sea state, the visibility of the protruding pipe, the strength of the rope, the strength of the ring, the condition of the helix anchors and the way the buoys react when the boat is tied to it.
+The buoys have been tested in the rough waves of the marine park.
+Here we will continue to observe the behaviour of the buoy, the buoyancy of the buoy with the adjustments, the way the buoy reacts with the sea state, the visibility of the buoy, the strength of the rope, the strength of the ring, the condition of the helix anchors and the way the buoys react when the boat is tied to it.
+The buoys will be placed according to the maintenance schedule (Appendix XX: Surveillance and maintenance schedule).